-The ASCP Board of Certification (BOC) uses Computer Adaptive Testing (CAT), which is criterion referenced, for all certification examinations.
-With CAT, when a person answers a question correctly, the next test question has a slightly higher level of difficulty.
+The ASCP Board of Certification uses the format of computer adaptive testing (CAT) for all certification examinations.
+With CAT, when a person answers a question correctly, the next test question has a higher level of difficulty.
 The difficulty level of the questions presented to the examinee continues to increase until a question is answered incorrectly.
-Then a slightly easier question is presented.
-In this way the test is tailored to the individual’s ability level.
+Then an easier question is presented.
+In this way, the test is tailored to the individual’s ability level.

 The examinations (with the exception of PBT and DPT) are scheduled for 2 hours and 30 minutes with 100 questions.
 The PBT examination is scheduled for 2 hours with 80 questions, and the DPT (ASCP) examination is scheduled for 2 hours and 30 minutes with 90 questions.

 Your preliminary test results (pass/fail) will appear on the computer screen.
 Notification to view your examination scores will be emailed within four (4) business days after you have taken the examination provided all official transcripts verifying the appropriate degree have been received.
 Note: examination results cannot be released by telephone, to anyone.

 Your official score report can be viewed online post login.
 It will indicate "PASS" or "FAIL" status and the scaled score on the total examination.
 All examination scores are reported in scaled score.
 A scaled score is mathematically derived (in part) from the raw score (number of correctly answered questions) and the difficulty level of the questions.
 Because each examinee has taken a different form of the examination, scaled scores are used so that tests may be compared on the same scale.
 The minimum passing score is 400.
 The highest attainable score is 999.

 If you were unsuccessful in passing the examination, your scaled scores on each of the subtests will be indicated on this report as well.
 These subtest scores cannot be calculated to obtain your total score.
 These scores are provided as a means of demonstrating your areas of strengths and weaknesses in comparison to the minimum pass score.